-Residents of East Grand Bahama were elated and extremely grateful to witness the handover of a state-of-the-art Hospitainer, Primary Health Care Unit (PHC), a generous donation made to the Public Hospital Authority by non-profit organization (NGO), International Medical Corps (IMC).
+Residents of East Grand Bahama were elated and extremely grateful to witness the handover of a state-of-the-art Hospitainer, Primary Health Care Unit (PHC).
+This generous donation was made to the Public Hospital Authority by non-profit organization (NGO), International Medical Corps (IMC).

 IMC, along with other NGOs have been on the ground throughout the island rendering much-needed assistance following the devastation due to Hurricane Dorian, which made landfall last September.

-The PHC is just one of many donations made by IMC and others, to assist residents of East Grand Bahama in with medical care, as Dorain decimated the High Rock Clinic and other essential service facilities on the eastern end of the island.
+The PHC is just one of many donations made by IMC and others to assist residents of East Grand Bahama with medical care, as Dorain decimated the High Rock Clinic and other essential service facilities on the eastern end of the island.

 Acting Prime K. Peter Turnquest, DPM and Minister and Member of Parliament for East Grand Bahama, during his keynote address at the Government Park, High Rock, where the ceremony took place noted that it was a “wonderful day” for East Grand Bahama.

-He added that the utter devastation caused as a result of Dorian, taught residents undeniable life changing lesson.
+He added that the utter devastation caused as a result of Dorian, taught residents an undeniably life-changing lesson.

 “Ladies and gentlemen, if there is one lesson that we have learned from this experience, it is that we must build resilience – infrastructure resilience, financial resilience and social resilience.
 Social resilience is what we are here today to celebrate.